LakeinLove/Mage-The-Awakening/Magic/Spells/Adept/Sever Oaths.md

 ---

-_To an Adept of Fate, all fetters on a being’s free will are ultimately breakable, and oaths can be renegotiated._
+_To an Adept of [[Fate]], all fetters on a being’s free will are ultimately breakable, and oaths can be renegotiated._

 ---